sameeruandme1/Restaurant-Recommendation-System/README.md

 # 🍽️ Restaurant Recommendation System

-This project builds a restaurant recommendation system using machine learning and data analysis techniques.
+This project builds a restaurant recommendation system using PySpark and data analysis techniques.
 The system provides personalized restaurant suggestions based on user preferences such as location, cuisines, ratings, and more.

 ## 📘 Project Overview